When used properly, you – and not just the DMV – can also use a DME to:

 - Macular degeneration.

-But any condition that affects someone's driving ability can lead to a suspended license.
+Any condition that affects your driving ability can lead to a suspended license.

 2. How does the evaluation work?

 A DME is used in one of two ways.
-First, the DMV sends the evaluation form to a driver.
+First, the DMV sends the evaluation form to you.
 It asks:

-- the driver to complete the first page of the form, and
+- you to complete the first page of the form, and

-- the motorist's physician to complete the remainder of the form.
+- your physician to complete the remainder of the form.

-The second way a DME is used is when a subject driver obtains an evaluation on his or her own.
+The second way a DME is used is when you obtain an evaluation on your own.

-The motorist then takes it to the person's doctor for:
+You then take it to your doctor for:

 - an examination, and

-The driver then submits the document to a hearing officer at a DMV hearing.
+You then submit the document to a hearing officer at a DMV hearing.
 In this method, the DME is used as direct evidence showing an ability to drive safely.

 3. Does a condition have to be related to driving for a suspension?

-The DMV cannot suspend a person's driving privileges for just any medical condition.
+The DMV cannot suspend your driving privileges for just any medical condition.

 The Department can only do so if there is a nexus between the condition and safe driving.3 A nexus just means that the condition is causing a loss in driving ability.